Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Experimental Results

 \section{Experimental Results}

 To validate the efficiency of our method, we test the proposed STCIM in three stages.
 First, analytical experiments based on two generated datasets are used to demonstrate the effectiveness of STCIM.
 Then, a real-life dataset from a 330MW power plant is utilized as a comparative experiment to further validate the robustness and efficiency of STCIM.
+The scalability of STCIM is tested using a dataset from 1000MW ultra-supercritical once-through boiler-turbine unit.
 At last, we emphasize the importance of position encoding, far topological coupling among variables, and hyper-parameters in the loss function.